Ananddd06/PredictiveMaintenance_AIStudy/comparison.md

-Of course\!
-Here is the final, complete project report in Markdown format.

-I have now embedded the sections for the **confusion matrices** and updated the report to be a complete, self-contained document that includes all the visuals and data you have generated.

----

-# 🤖💥 Model Showdown: AI vs. Machine Failure\! 💥🤖

-**Date:** October 12, 2025
-**Location:** Coimbatore, Tamil Nadu, India **Author:** Anand (with a little help from my AI assistant, Gemini)

-## 🚀 The Mission: Predicting the Future of Machines
+# 🚀 The Mission: Predicting the Future of Machines

 Welcome to the final report on our mission to build a crystal ball for our equipment\! 🔮 The goal was simple but ambitious: create a smart system that can predict _exactly_ what's about to go wrong with a machine, long before it actually does.
 By turning sensor data into actionable warnings, we aim to slash downtime, cut costs, and become masters of maintenance\!